abdur-im/data-analysis-projects/Covid_Mitigation_Measures/sql_processes.md

 SELECT * FROM owid_covid_data WHERE day BETWEEN '2020-02-01' AND '2020-08-31' ORDER BY country ASC, day ASC;
 ```

-The raw and cleaned CSV files can be found in the [COVID-19 Datasets folder](TODO).
+The raw and cleaned CSV files can be found in the folder [Covid_Mitigation_Measures Datasets](https://drive.google.com/drive/folders/1Vy46-p5e1UwxxGeiAEJUmGANAziTDBZU?usp=sharing).

 ---